TerrySimBar/belly-button-challenge/README.md

 ---
 #### Usage
-1. Ensure that ypu have all the necessary files/links/scripts.
+1. Ensure that you have all the necessary files/links/scripts.
 2. Load the project files in an appropriate code editor such as Jupyter Notebook.
 3. Copy the HTML File path and paste it in your browser to view the dashboard.